Steenbras Dam — Upper 83%, Lower 50% as of 15 June 2026

 The Steenbras dams sit high in the Hottentots-Holland mountains east of Cape Town, and they do two jobs at once.
 Upper is the small pumped-storage reservoir for the City's hydroelectric scheme: water gets pumped up there overnight when electricity is cheap, then released back down through turbines during peak demand to generate power.
 Lower is the larger bulk-water dam that gravity-feeds the eastern part of the city.

-Steenbras-Upper Dam is down 0.2 pts on last week, and down 35.3 pts on the same week last year.
+Steenbras-Upper Dam is up 0.7 pts on last week, and down 9.8 pts on the same week last year.

 Will the rain come?